brownvc/Slant-CNN-Biases/README.md

-# Human-like Biases in CNNs for the Perception of Slant from Texture
+# On Human-like Biases in CNNs for the Perception of Slant from Texture

 ### Paper | [Poster](https://shorturl.at/guLP6)